deriveitCreator/deriveit/README.md

 - The `footerStyles` folder contains the component for the footer, the are multiple footers that will be used depending on the chosen style.

-- The `components` folder currently contains three components for the index page:
+- The `global_components` folder currently contains three components for the index page:
-	- `BlackBoard.tsx`: for the giant blackboard on the home page
+	- `design1Footer.tsx`.
-	- `ImageWrapper.tsx`: a wrapper for images (this is a global component)
+	- `ImageWrapper.tsx`: a wrapper for images.
-	- `StyleSelectionBox.tsx`: a dialog box for choosing different styles
+	- `StyleSelectionBox.tsx`: a dialog box for choosing different styles.
-	- `FormBox.tsx`: the website has a feedback form, and the code for it is stored in this file.
+	- `FormBox.tsx`: a feedback form.

 - The `infoStore` folder is the default place where all the information is stored:
 	- `designInfo.tsx`: for storing the default design number.